koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling misalignment.md

 Your AI's training data might make it more "evil" and more able to circumvent your security, monitoring, and control measures.
 Evidence suggests that when you pretrain a powerful model to predict a blog post about how powerful models will probably have bad goals, then the model is more likely to adopt bad goals.
 I discuss ways to test for and mitigate these potential mechanisms.
 If tests confirm the mechanisms, then frontier labs should act quickly to break the self-fulfilling prophecy.

 ---
 I'll first explain the mechanism and then I'll review existing evidence.
 I suggest ways to test my hypothesis.
-Lastly, I review potential mitigations.
+Lastly, I review potential technical mitigations in AI training processes.

+> [!warning] Intervene on AI data, not on human conversations
+> I do not think that AI pessimists should stop sharing their opinions.
+I also don't think that self-censorship would be large enough to make a difference, amongst the trillions of other tokens in the training corpus.

 # Self-fulfilling misalignment